spacetimeengineer/mupy/README.md

-### Workspace
-A workspace is essentially a directory structure or environment to place hardware or assemblies objects into.
-It is a python class object and possess other unique properties and functions which make it behave as a sort of virtual workbench.

-### Hardware
-Hardware objects are the primary mechanism for introducing system-codes into the scripting environment.

-### Coordinates
-In an assembly generally speaking, there needs to exist initial and final coordinates in 3D space within a certain time quantum since the assembly will exist as a hierarchical structure and will need to be organized down into multiple time domains.
-Keep in mind that multiple assemblies can exist in a single time quantum but not if they ever involve the same part.

-### Assembly
-Contains similar properties as a Hardware object except that it's primary purpose is to include Hardware objects and other assembly object into itself.
-It is an object with recursive properties built in.

 # Generating Output
 Upon pressing 'enter' by the mucli command line tool or running a workspace with workspace.run() inside a scipt will generate a workspace directory an this will be the entry-point for your IP.